besiwims/plutus-tx-template/README.md

 # This is a rapid Plutus Application Development (rPAD-Pheidippides) project.

 **Aim:** To promote rapid, easy learning, simplification, and development on Cardano.
-Just like the greek messangers who ran to deliver good news of victory, rPAD aims to quickly deliver quick dApps to the community.
+Just like a greek messanger Pheidippides, who ran to deliver good news of victory, rPAD aims to quickly deliver quick dApps to Cardano communities.
 ![alt text](WhatsApp_Image_2024-09-09_at_14.38.56-removebg-preview.png)

 **Author:** Bernard Sibanda (Intersect Developer Advocate).
 You can contact him via Discord: `#wims5274` or email: `cto@wims.io`.